amt-francis-fuwaku/countryfinderapp/README.md

 1. Visit the app in your web browser.
 2. Enter the country name or select criteria to search for specific countries.
-3. Click on a country to view detailed information, including flag and map.
+3. Click on a country to view detailed information, including flag etc.
 4. Explore different regions and filter countries based on preferences.

 ## Contributing